By Carlos Ian H. Mendoza, USTP Claveria STRATCOMM

 USTP Claveria — The University of Science and Technology of Southern Philippines (USTP) represented by System President Dr. Ambrosio B. Cultura II has entered into an agreement with the Department of Environment and Natural Resources Region 10 (DENR-X) and the European Chamber of Commerce of the Philippines (ECCP) for the planting and propagation of bamboo in USTP Claveria.

-The goal of the project goal is to harness the potentials of bamboo in providing practical and effective use, protect the ecosystem and provide economic activities to the communities.
-The area covers 1 hectare with 15 species of bamboo initially planted.
+The goal of the project is to harness the potential of bamboo in providing practical and effective use, protecting the ecosystem, and providing economic activities to the communities.
+The area covers one hectare with fifteen (15) species of bamboo initially planted.

 USTP System President Dr. Ambrosio B. Cultura II with DENR Asec.
 Joan Lagunda and ECCP Managing Director Ms. Mercedes P. Mejia for the signing of the MOA.